scipy-conference/scipy_proceedings/papers/david_dotson/david_dotson.rst

    >>> b[b.tags[['building', 'paper']]]
    <Bundle([<Treant: 'elm'>])>

-And other tag selections can be constructed using tuples (for *or* operations) and sets (for *not and*):
+And other tag expressions can be constructed using tuples (for *or* operations) and sets (for *not and*):

 .. code-block:: python